luxonis/depthai-docs-website/source/pages/includes/footer-long.rst

     <h2>Got questions?</h2>

-We're always happy to help with code or other questions you might have.
+We're always happy to help with development or other questions you might have.

 .. raw:: html